Activision/cwl-data/data/README.md

  * `payloads earned` - number of payload abilities earned (IW)
  * `payloads used` - number of payload abilities used (IW)

-Where some stats
+Note: not all stats are present in all seasons or tournaments of Call of Duty World League as the rules can and do change.

 ## Missing Data

+ * 2017
- * 2017 CWL Championships
+    * CWL Champs (Aug 9-13, 2017)
        - 297 of 298 games have complete data
        - hardware failure during a game between Envyus and Ghost Gaming (Winner's Quarterfinals - Map 2 - Search & Destory on Retaliation) resulted in partial data loss.
 The failure occured with Envyus leading 4-0, resulting in data from the first 4 rounds to be lost.
 Video replay allowed for manual recovery of all basic stats (`kills`, `deaths`, `firstblood`, `defuses`, ...), but some more complex stats were unrecoverable.
+ * 2018
- * 2018 CWL Dallas (played Dec 8-10, 2017)
+    * CWL Dallas (Dec 8-10, 2017)
        - 269 of 269 games for the *elite* teams have data (all teams in pool play, plus all teams in both championship brackets)
        - use of a prohibited scorestreak resulted in a forfeit by Rise Nation of game 1 against Red Reserve in pool play, but that data IS included.